MOUND SEPTIC SYSTEMS

 General Tips on Mound Design:

 Most septic systems fail over time because of a bio-mat build-up in the absorption field.
 A bio-mat in a mound system will usually form under the gravel bed between the sand and gravel.
 Water, now unable to move down through the sand, saturates the bed and begins to surface on top of the bed.
 Bio-mats can be prevented by utilizing an Aero-Tech aerobic treatment unit.
-My joint venture Meade Septic Supply LLC is the exclusive distributor for Aero-Tech ATUs in Indiana and Michigan.
+My joint venture Meade Septic Supply LLC is SludgeHammer’s Legacy Distributor for Indiana.
 See my Meade Septic Supply LLC website for more details.

 Be sure that your proposed mound system is designed by a professional with lots of experience.
 Incorrectly designed mounds can lead to various types of premature failure.
 Don’t assume that the local excavator (the one that gave you the lowest bid) is equipped to properly design the mound, they probably aren’t.
 Also, don’t assume that your local health department has the training or knowledge to perform a thorough mound system plan review.
 A mound system is a significant investment, and the design is the cornerstone of its construction.
 Don’t try to save money by shortcutting this important step.